College Governance and Structure

-College Oversight Board (CoB)
+College Oversight Board (COB)

-Peter Bathmaker Chair (Business Executive)
+- Peter Bathmaker, Chair (Business Executive)

-Dr Frank Haddleton (Academic Quality Specialist)
+- Dr Frank Haddleton (Academic Quality Specialist)

-LCC Directors, up to 3
+- LCC Directors, up to 3

-LCC executive members, up to 2
+- LCC executive members, up to 2

-2 student representatives
+- 2 student representatives

 Academic Board (AcB)

-Quality and Enhancement Steering Committee (QESC)
+Quality Enhancement Steering Committee (QESC)

 Reporting to QESC are:

-- Programme Committee
+- Programme Committees

 - Assessment and Progress Board (APB)

-- Recruitment and Assessment Committee (RAC)
+- Recruitment and Admissions Committee (RAC)

 This committee aims to enhance the selection and recruitment procedures and is chaired by the Registrar and the RAC reports to the QESC.
 It considers the working of the admission procedure from start to finish, e.g. marketing; interview; selection; data examination etc. The Committee examines the student’s journey from the selection process to study commencement and considers how successful applicants are accepted and how rejection occurs.
 It also looks at retention and completion rates.